mateeeeeee/lucc/README.md

 ## Dependencies
   * MASM (included with Visual Studio) is used as an assembler.
   * Microsoft Linker (included with Visual Studio) is used for linking.
-  * For successful build, updated the _executables_path and _lib_path in Compiler.cpp to an existing paths on your machine